ianjauslin-rutgers/leapt/README.md

 The latest lean code obtained from GPT is saved in the `gpt.lean` file.

 Several options can be set in the `leapt.conf` file.
+To use a different configuration file, use the `-c <config_file>` argument.